freak-jaeuk/Deepfake-generator/README.md

 # Deepfake-generator
-The authors would like to thank Leo Hyun Park, Myung Gyo Oh and Jaeuoo Park for helpful discussion.
+The authors would like to thank Leo Hyun Park, Myung Gyo Oh and Jaewoo Park for helpful discussion.

 ## Papers